A man, a passion and the idea...

 What was the hardest thing when I started this project?
 Just come to the crazy idea, that converting an old tape recorder into the digital music player is possible and makes sense.
 The rest was as simple as using relativity theory in practice... :)

 I'm a graphic artist, copywriter and designer.
 I love my job and spend most of my work listening to the music.
-My second passion is DIY with HiFi equipment.
+My second passion is DIY and HiFi equipment.
 Why not to combine these interests?

 For many years I have been passionate about collecting vintage HiFi equipment.
 I clean, renew, repair and restore to life old amplifiers, decks, tuners, loudspeakers and other stuff.